 “USCIS has halted all asylum decisions until we can ensure that every alien is vetted and screened to the maximum degree possible.
 The safety of the American people always comes first.”

-This announcement does not mean that new asylum applications are no longer being accepted or that interviews have been canceled.
-Instead, it refers primarily to cases that are already at the decision stage, which are now temporarily on hold.
-Final decisions will resume after additional security screening is completed.
+This statement does not mean that new asylum applications have stopped or that interviews have been canceled.
+USCIS continues to accept asylum filings and conduct interviews.
+The pause applies only to cases that had already reached the final decision stage.
+Decisions will resume once enhanced security screening is completed.

-The guidance does not require automatic denial of applications from these countries.
-It strengthens the authority of officers to apply closer scrutiny and to weigh nationality as a negative factor during adjudication.
+The policy does not require automatic denial of applications.
+However, officers are now permitted to consider nationality as a negative discretionary factor during case review.

 Under an internal memo issued by USCIS Director Joe Edlow on November 21, 2025, a comprehensive retroactive review process was launched for more than 200,000 individuals admitted as refugees between January 21, 2021, and February 20, 2025.
 Some sources indicate that the number may be closer to 230,000.

-Independent research shows that asylum cases in U.S. Immigration Courts have become significantly harder over the past two years.
+Independent research shows that asylum cases in U.S. Immigration Courts have become significantly harder over the past year.
 A report published on November 18, 2025, by TRAC (Transactional Records Access Clearinghouse) at Syracuse University points to a sharp decline in approval rates.

 In addition to the falling approval rates, growing differences in decisions among immigration judges have made outcomes more unpredictable.
 The same legal arguments can now lead to very different results depending on the court.